steffenhaug/plox/README.md

     - circle arcs
     - axes, grid
     - dotted lines

+problem: implicit geometry is difficult in the gpu pipeline.

 Uses a variant of Evan Wallaces color flipping method but replaces the color accumulation techniques for winding number calculation and anti-aliasing by drawing with XOR color logic